-Erich Korngold(1897-1957) was an Oscar-winning, Austrian-born child prodigy whose life was saved by Robin Hood — for real!
-He was conducting an opera in his homeland when Warner Bros. asked him to come to Hollywood to write the score for The Adventures of Robin Hood (1938);right after he arrived in the U.S., Hitler’s armies began their occupation of Austria.
+Erich Korngold(1897-1957) was an Oscar-winning, Austrian-born child prodigy whose life was saved by Robin Hood: right after Korngold arrived in the Hollywood at Warner Bros.‘ invitation to score The Adventures of Robin Hood (1938), Hitler’s armies began their occupation of Austria.
 As a child, Korngold was called a “musical genius” by Gustav Mahler and had his first ballet — which he composed at the age of 11 — performed for the Austro-Hungarian Emperor Franz Josef.
 In 1934, Korngold began a collaboration with actor/director Max Reinhardt that would sweep him into the rapidly-growing field of Hollywood film scoring, a field where he would prove to stand out as an exceptional talent.
 He became a naturalized U.S. citizen in 1943 and shortly thereafter, disillusioned with the false glamour of Hollywood life, he turned his attention away from film scores and worked almost exclusively on orchestral concert music.
 His compositions use a colorful, operatic, late-Romantic style, full of personality and storytelling and emotion — perfectly suited for the drama of the silver screen.

 About the Piece: